methnen/m-chart/readme.txt

 * Added a Chart Block for the WordPress Block Editor
 	* Send your thanks to [webconstructor](https://github.com/webconstructor) for lion's share of the work on this
-* Added a CSV Delimiter setting to allow for differences in CSV files for different regions
+* Added a [CSV Delimiter](https://github.com/methnen/m-chart/wiki/csv-importing-exporting) contro and setting to allow for differences in CSV files from different regions
 * Fixed an issue where data points weren't being cleaned well enough and it could confuse Chart.js
+* Fixed an issue where Chart.js tooltips sometimes duplicated a label

 = 1.10.2 =